skenzou/minishell/README.md

 ### Mandatory

-- Can only use C
-- No memory leaks
 - Implement a series of builtins: `echo`, `cd`, `setenv`, `unsetenv`, `env`, `exit`
 - Manage the errors without using `errno`, by displaying a message adapted to the error output